All Episodes

 I think all of them should probably be put to death.

-Another student who was watching the interview chimed in with that was a little harsh.
+Another student who was watching the interview chimed in with, that was a little harsh.

-Off camera, the first student said no, it wasn't.
+Off camera, the first student said, no, it wasn't.

 Why should the taxpayers be subsidizing the political indoctrination of the next generation anyway?

-You know, what the student loan interest rate is sort of obscures a larger point.
+What the student loan interest rate is sort of obscures a larger point.

 But the politics of this is that the Democrats planned this.

-Now, if the Democrats really cared about the students, if the Democrats really cared about the poor, if the Democrats really cared about a financially strapped middle class, they would lower the interest rate.
+Now, if the Democrats really cared about the students, if the Democrats really cared about the poor, If the Democrats really cared about a financially strapped middle class, they would lower the interest rate.

 But the Democrats have calculated that there's more value to them in leaving the interest rate at 6.8% and blaming that on the Republicans.

-Because the Democrats know they're going to get the votes of the Utes, the college students anyway.
+Because the Democrats know they're going to get the votes of the Utes, the college students, anyway.

 So it's a double whammy.